Project

 Objectives/Deliverables

-• Assess effects of wetting regimes on moisture uptake and connector performance of mass timber elements;
+• Report on assessing the effects of different wetting regimes on moisture uptake and connector performance;

 Project Leader/s